kugurerdem/Bilkent-CS/CS 223/readme.md

   - ALU,
   and so on..
 * Karnaugh maps for simplifying logical circuits
-* Implementing digital designs to an FPGA (Basys3) using HDL SystemVerilog
+* Implementing digital designs through an FPGA (Basys3) using HDL SystemVerilog